EGI-Federation/fedcloud-documentation/source/auth.rst

 Check-in Access tokens
 ^^^^^^^^^^^^^^^^^^^^^^

-Access tokens can obtained via several mechanisms, usually involving the use of a web server and a browser.
+ Access tokens can be obtained via several mechanisms, usually involving the use of a web server and a browser.
 Command line clients/APIs without access to a browser or interactive prompt for user authentication can use refresh tokens.
 A refresh token is a special token that is used to generate additional access